Parkinson's research volunteers share their experience in Parliament

 MPs and peers also heard from the Deputy Director of Research at Parkinson's UK, Professor David Dexter, about the role of charities in medical research and how Artificial Intelligence is helping to find new treatments, faster.

-To help make this a reality, Parkinson's UK has developed the Virtual Biotech that invests in areas of research traditionally reserved for big pharmaceutical companies.
+To help make this a reality, Parkinson's UK has developed the Virtual Biotech, which invests in areas of research traditionally reserved for big pharmaceutical companies.

 By targeting funding to promising new areas of research, Parkinson's UK helps to de-risk these ventures for others and encourage greater investment in drug discovery.